tonybaloney/tonybaloney.github.io/blog/fine-tuning-wsgi-and-asgi-applications.md

 ![](/img/posts/http_arch_1.png){: .img-responsive .center-block style="height:400px"}

 ASGI/WSGI servers are specifically designed for handling HTTP traffic destined for Python code.
 Most HTML pages have lots of static assets like pictures, CSS files and JavaScript.
-It is inefficient to send all those requests through ASGI/WSGI web servers and have Python handle them so a better solution is to put _another_ HTTP server in front of the ASGI/WSGI server that specifically handles static content:
+It is inefficient to send all those requests through ASGI/WSGI web servers and have Python handle them.
+A better solution is to put _another_ HTTP server in front of the ASGI/WSGI server that specifically handles static content:

 ![](/img/posts/http_arch_2.png){: .img-responsive .center-block style="height:400px"}